Property A and the existence of a Markov process with a trivial Poisson boundary: Property A as uniform triviality of the Poisson boundary

 If $n=1$ by the conditions of the theorem for every $\delta>0$ we have $R_{\delta,1}$ that meets the above requirement.
 Fix $\delta > 0$, $n>1$ and choose $R_{\delta,n} = n R_{\frac{\delta}{n},1}$.
 Indeed observed that for every $x \in X$ we have

 \end{proof}

 When the theorem above is applied to the case of finitely generated groups one get theorem \ref{Poisson-group} stated in the introduction.

-\begin{remark} The sufficient condition for the triviality of the Poisson boundary of $X,P$ of theorem \ref{triviality-condition} can be read in the following way: the Poisson boundary of $X,P$ is trivial for any initial probability iff the sequence of transition probabilities defined as
+\begin{remark} The sufficient condition for the triviality of the Poisson boundary of $X,P$ of theorem \ref{triviality-condition} can be read in the following way: the Poisson boundary of $X,P$ is trivial for any initial probability if and only if the sequence of transition probabilities defined as

 satisfies the condition